texfaq/texfaq.github.io/FAQ-protect.md

 -  Some robust commands are redefined by certain packages to be fragile (the `\cite` command commonly suffers this treatment).

-Further, simply ''hiding'' a fragile command in another command, has no effect on fragility.
+Further, simply "hiding" a fragile command in another command, has no effect on fragility.
 So, if `\fred` is fragile, and you write:
 ```latex
 \newcommand{\jim}{\fred}